asen/smg/docs/howto/Network.md

     docker exec smg snmpget -v2c -c private 192.168.10.1 sysDescr.0

-If that works we can proceed with configuring the SMG Autoconf target which would generate SMG configs to watch the device, using the [netws-snmp template](https://github.com/asen/smg/blob/master/smgconf/ac-templates/netsw-snmp.yml.ssp):
+If that works we can proceed with configuring the SMG Autoconf target which would generate SMG configs to watch the device, using the [netsw-snmp template](https://github.com/asen/smg/blob/master/smgconf/ac-templates/netsw-snmp.yml.ssp):

     cat > /opt/smg/data/conf/autoconf.d/racksw1.host-netsw.yml <<-EOH